-Meal deal offers usually include a main meal (e.g. sandwich, salad), a snack (e.g. fruit, vegetable sticks, yogurt, crisps, chocolate) and a drink.
+Meal deal offers usually include a main meal (like a sandwich or salad), a snack (such as fruit, vegetable sticks, yogurt, crisps or chocolate) and a drink.
 For healthier options choose the following:

 - Drink – bottle of water or no added sugars soft drink.

 TIP: You could always save the snack to eat at another time.

 Here are some tips for good choices for hot snacks and meals on the go:

 Baked potatoes can be a healthy choice, especially if you eat the skin and if it comes with a side salad but limit the butter or spread.
 Avoid fillings that have lots of mayonnaise and go easy on the cheese.

 - baked beans (ask for reduced sugar and salt versions if available)

 - tuna and sweetcorn with reduced fat mayonnaise

 Pasta can be a healthy choice but avoid options with a creamy or cheesy sauce.
 Choose wholemeal pasta, if available, with tomato- or vegetable-based sauces and if you are having cheese on top watch your portion size.

 Soups containing vegetables can help count towards your 5 A DAY (although avoid those containing cream).
 Vegetable-based soups typically have a low energy density.
 In other words they provide fewer calories per gram of food – this means that you can have a satisfying portion with a relatively low calorie content.
 Add a wholemeal bread roll, to make it a more substantial meal.